RobinLinus/coins-legacy/bitcoin-lite-network.md

 A much more efficient algorithm to sync in case of two conflicting UTXO commitments is as follows:

-- The longest chain is determined as usual.
+- The longest PoW chain is determined as usual.
 We discuss the case that both nodes believe in the same headers chain but in different UTXO commitments.
 - Download the Merkle leaves of both UTXO commitments.
 Suppose there are 500 chunks, that is `500*32 bytes = 16kBytes` of hashes.
 - Compare the chunks' hashes and find the difference.
 - Download the first chunks that are different.